stephan-klein/supersonic/docs/supersonic/guides/data/accessing-data-from-device/index.md

     console.log "#{beer.name} by #{beer.brewery} brewed since #{beer.brewed_since}"
 ```

 Any time there are changes in data, the registered callback function is called.
-So with Angular's databinding and magical touch of Supersonic data one can easily build applications where the data of _all_ the users is keep in sync all the time!
+So with Angular's databinding and magical touch of Supersonic data one can easily build applications where the data of _all_ the users is kept in sync all the time!

 See more form [Steroids.data API](/api-reference/stable/supersonic/data/model/model-class/).

 # Model instances

-Method `find` of the Model class can be used to get a single object based on the identifier field:
+Method `find` in the Model class can be used to get a single object based on the identifier field:

 ```js
 Beer.find("123").then (beer) ->